Time Zone Daylight Saving Changes and Java version | Adjusting for daylight saving time

-Time zone data is included in the JRE used with your instance.
-Depending on the version of your JRE, you may experience unexpected behavior based on changes in the time zone data release.
+Time zone data is included in the Java runtime used with your instance.
+Depending on the version of the Java runtime, you may experience unexpected behavior based on changes in the time zone data release.

-To see the default time zone tzdata in each JRE, see Timezone Data Versions in the JRE Software.
+To see the default time zone tzdata in each Java runtime, see Timezone Data Versions in the JRE Software.

 The version of Java used by your instance may not include recent time zone changes.
 For example, if the system time zone is set to America/Santiago, the time zone tzdata release used with Java 1.6 causes the time zone to display as UTC/GMT-3 instead of UTC/GMT-4 during daylight saving time (DST).